uber/rides-python-sdk/README.rst

 Authorization
 -------------

 If you need to access protected resources or modify resources (like getting a user’s ride history or requesting a ride), you will need the user to grant access to your application through the OAuth 2.0 Authorization Code flow.
+See `Uber API docs <https://developer.uber.com/docs/authentication>`_.

 The Authorization Code flow is a two-step authorization process.
 The first step is having the user authorize your app and the second involves requesting an OAuth 2.0 access token from Uber.
 This process is mandatory if you want to take actions on behalf of a user or access their information.